The interview process for construction and property apprenticeships explained

 Larger construction employers are likely to invite you to an interview and an assessment day, while smaller employers are more likely to invite you to just one interview.
 Here’s a snapshot of the larger construction companies’ interview processes:

-- Arup invites candidates to a half-day assessment day.
+- Arup invites candidates to an assessment day.

 - BAM Construct UK invites candidates to an assessment day.

 - Laing O’Rourke’s recruitment process involves a first interview over the phone and an assessment centre.